Karem-Elzftawy/Baby-monitoring-Using-Raspberry-pi-and-Noir-Camera-with-Two-IR-leds/Raspberry Pi Setup.md

 ![raspi-config](https://github.com/Karem-Elzftawy/Baby-monitoring-Using-Raspberry-pi-and-Noir-Camera-with-Two-IR-leds/blob/master/images/raspi-config.png)

- **Moving around the menu**
+###### Moving around the menu

-  Use the up and down arrow keys to move the highlighted selection between the options available.
-Pressing the right arrow key will jump out of the Options menu and take you to the <Select> and <Finish> buttons.
-Pressing left will take you back to the options.
-Alternatively, you can use the Tab key to switch between these.
+>Use the `up` and `down` arrow keys to move the highlighted selection between the options available.
+Pressing the `right` arrow key will jump out of the Options menu and take you to the `<Select>` and `<Finish>` buttons.
+Pressing `left` will take you back to the options.
+Alternatively, you can use the `Tab` key to switch between these.

-**Kareem**
+###### Enable Camera

+>In order to use the Raspberry Pi Camera Module, you must enable it here.
+Select the option and proceed to `Enable`.
+This will make sure at least 128MB of RAM is dedicated to the GPU.